-When a lender gets a credit report from their chosen credit reporting agency, generally a Veda credit report or a Dun and Bradstreet credit report, there are a number of things they look for to help get an outcome.
+When a lender gets a credit report from their chosen credit reporting agency, there are a number of things they look for to help get an outcome.
 On the credit report, the first two things that jump out at the assessor are the credit score and credit report age.
 Your score is an indication of how likely you are to pay back the credit that could be lent to you.
 In the eyes of the assessor, the better the score, the more likely you are to pay the loan back.
 The age of your file is also important as it gives the lender more faith in you.
 The older your credit report is without anything adverse, the better it looks to the lender.

 The lender will also look at other areas of your credit report, such as previous addresses, defaults, enquiries, bankruptcy, court actions and even business relationships.
 All these aspects affect your credit score and give the assessor a better insight into your financial history.
 The type of credit or product you are applying for will impact how the lender will look at these areas in your report.
 It will also determine how they take them into account when assessing your application.

 If you’re serious about improving your credit score, it’s important to know what to avoid doing.
 A key point to understand about your credit score is that more is not always better.
 Things like enquiries and amount you apply for affect your credit score.
 If you know exactly how much you need, don’t apply for more than that.
 Applying for a higher amount than what you need can affect your credit score in a negative way.

 If an unexpected expense does pop up and you do need emergency cash loans or an unexpected bills loan, avoid applying with multiple lenders at once.
 Multiple enquiries on your credit report over a short period of time can greatly affect your credit score and indicate to the lender you are desperate for funds.
 Even if the expense is urgent, applications these days are generally accepted or rejected within an hour.